 [END FIGURE 1.17 HERE]

-Surprises are a class of risk that can be defined as low-likelihood but well-understood events, and events that cannot be predicted with current understanding.
+‘Surprises’ are a class of risk that can be defined as low-likelihood but well-understood events: they are events that cannot be predicted with current understanding.
 The risk from such surprises can be accounted for in risk assessments (Parker and Risbey, 2015).
-Examples relevant to climate science include: a series of major volcanic eruptions or a nuclear war, either of which would cause substantial planetary cooling (Robock et al., 2007; Mills et al., 2014); significant 21st century sea level rise due to marine ice sheet instability (MISI, Chapter 9, Box 9.4); the potential for collapse of the stratocumulus cloud decks (Schneider et al., 2019) or other substantial changes in climate feedbacks (see Chapter 7, Section 7.4); and unexpected biological epidemics among humans or other species, such as the COVID-19 pandemic (Forster et al., 2020; Le Quéré et al., 2020)(Forster et al., 2020; Le Quéré et al., 2020; see Cross-Chapter Box 6.1 in Chapter 6).
+Examples relevant to climate science include: a series of major volcanic eruptions or a nuclear war, either of which would cause substantial planetary cooling (Robock et al., 2007; Mills et al., 2014); significant 21st century sea level rise due to marine ice sheet instability (MISI; Box 9.4); the potential for collapse of the stratocumulus cloud decks (Schneider et al., 2019) or other substantial changes in climate feedbacks (Section 7.4); and unexpected biological epidemics among humans or other species, such as the COVID-19 pandemic (Cross-Chapter Box 6.1; Forster et al., 2020; Le Quéré et al., 2020).
 The discovery of the ozone hole was also a surprise even though some of the relevant atmospheric chemistry was known at the time.
 The term ‘unknown unknowns’ (Parker and Risbey, 2015) is also sometimes used in this context to refer to events that cannot be anticipated with present knowledge or were of an unanticipated nature before they occurred.

 [START CROSS-WORKING GROUP BOX: ATTRIBUTION HERE]